bmc-compuware/devX-data-studio-github-actions/README.md

 # Overview
-The BMC AMI DevX Total Test extension can be used to execute either Unit or Functional test scenarios automatically.
+The BMC AMI DevX Data Studio extension can be used to execute either Unit or Functional test scenarios automatically.

-# BMC AMI DevX Total Test
+# BMC AMI DevX Data Studio

 This allows your GitHub Actions workflow to execute an automated test using Total Test.
 This action uses Total Test scenarios stored in your local Eclipse workspace. <br>

 # Table of Contents

-  * TTT-CLI-Local
+  * TED-CLI-Local
     * [Table of Contents](https://github.com/marketplace/actions/bmc-ami-devx-total-test/#Table%20of%20Contents)
     * [Prerequisite](https://github.com/marketplace/actions/bmc-ami-devx-total-test/#Prerequisite)
     * [Usage](https://github.com/marketplace/actions/bmc-ami-devx-total-test/#Usage)